jackHay22/upstream/doc/intro.md

 - Save a stack trace or debug message to a file in .upstream directory: ```(log/save-critical-log filename message)```

 ## Completed TODO list
+- [x] Fix docker server save file bug (only load or save to file when not server)
 - [x] Each entity has an associated map-resource (the player is the only one used in tilemap render)
 - [x] Entity manager associates map resource with player
 - [x] Entity manager builds an entity-handler list